juansnow01/FOSSopedia/README.md

 "A rising tide lifts all boats" -Snoop Dogg

-Lets start with iOS devices
+# Lets start with iOS devices

-**Before I go into it, it is important to remember that these are the apps I use/have used before, there are many others I'm sure I wont mention.
+### Before I go into it, it is important to remember that these are the apps I use/have used before, there are many others I'm sure I wont mention.
 These are also apss youll be able to run FOR FREE with minimal fuss.
+Some do have paid subscriptions, but are still FOSS.

-Browsers:
+## Browsers:

 - [OnionBrowser](https://onionbrowser.com/)
 - [Firefox](https://www.mozilla.org/en-GB/firefox/browsers/)